sguming/wordpress-camp/README.md

-# Week 1 Introduction
+# Introduction

 Welcome to the **WordPress Camp** project!
 This project serves as a comprehensive guide to creating and managing a basic website using WordPress, HTML, CSS, and JavaScript.
-It includes a lecture, practical examples, and a sample project to help you understand the fundamentals of web development with WordPress.
+It includes lectures, practical examples, and a sample project to help you understand the fundamentals of web development with WordPress.

-## Introduction

-This project is designed to provide a detailed walkthrough of building a simple yet functional website using WordPress, enhanced with custom HTML, CSS, and JavaScript.
-It is aimed at beginners who want to learn the basics of web development and WordPress customization.

 ## Setup